Pam Royle

-Pamela “Pam” June Royle (born 30 June 1958) is a British television journalist and presenter.
+Pamela June Royle (born 30 June 1958) is a British television journalist and presenter.

 Biography

 Royle was born in Leicester, Leicestershire and was brought up mostly in North Yorkshire, but also in South Africa and Devon.
 After graduating with a joint honours degree in English Language and Literature from Newcastle University she taught English and Drama at a Chinese girls' school in Hong Kong.
 She has also worked in advertising for the Evening Gazette and as an assistant librarian at Britannia Royal Naval College in Dartmouth.
 Royle is a qualified Voice Coach with LLCMtd certification.